duck-compiler/duckc/README.md

-# Duck Lang - The Language for Hyperscalers:w
+# Duck Lang - The Language for Hyperscalers